Shia Wedding Traditions: A Journey Through Sacred Ceremonies and Cultural Heritage

 - Sighah (Formula): The specific Arabic words must be pronounced correctly.
 In Shia tradition, the bride typically says “Zawwajtuka nafsi” (I have wedded myself to you) followed by the groom’s “Qabiltu al-tazweej” (I have accepted the marriage).

 - Mahr (Dower): Unlike a bride price, mahr is the bride’s absolute right, symbolizing respect and financial security.
-Contemporary mahrs range from symbolic (a copy of the Quran) to substantial (property or significant sums), with many couples choosing amounts that reference religious significance-like 313 coins representing the companions of Imam Mahdi.
+Contemporary mahrs range from symbolic (a copy of the Quran) to substantial (property or significant sums), with many couples choosing amounts that reference significant numbers in Shia tradition, like 313 coins representing the companions of Imam Mahdi.

 - Witnesses: Two just (‘adil) witnesses must observe the contract, though Shia law is more flexible than Sunni tradition about witness gender.